"Glee" Star Mark Salling Has Been Found Dead While Awaiting Sentencing On Child Porn Charges

 Glee actor Mark Salling was found dead near Los Angeles weeks before he was scheduled to be sentenced for possessing a huge library of child porn, his attorney confirmed.
+He was 35.

-The cause of death was not immediately known as officials investigated the scene.
+The cause of death was not immediately released.
+But a law enforcement official who was not authorized to speak publicly told the Associated Press that Salling was found hanging in a riverbed area.

-LA police said officers responded at 8:50 a.m.
-Tuesday to the 11900 block of Big Tujunga Road in the foothill community of Sunland, where they found the body.
-They did not elaborate on the scene, citing the ongoing investigation.
+LA police confirmed that officers responded to scene near the foothill community of Sunland at 8:50 a.m.
+Tuesday, where they found the body.
+He had been reported missing hours earlier.

 "Mark was a gentle and loving person, a person of great creativity, who was doing his best to atone for some serious mistakes and errors of judgment," the actor's attorney, Michael J. Proctor, said in a statement.
 "The Salling family appreciates the support they have been receiving and asks for their privacy to be respected."